Hennamaria07/Hennamaria07/README.md

 - 📫 How to reach me: hennamaria2001@gmail.com.
 - 💬 Ask me about Frontend, Git.
 - ⚡ Fun fact: I hold a Bachelor's degree in Computer Science Engineering, a testament to my dedication and academic prowess.
+- 🌟 My journey in the world of software development is just beginning, and I'm excited to embark on new coding adventures.
+Feel free to explore my repositories, and let's connect!
+Let's code and build amazing things together.

+#### 💻 Here's what I bring to the coding table:

+- Proficient in HTML, CSS, and JavaScript (JS) for crafting interactive and dynamic web applications.
+- LaTeX enthusiast, turning complex documents into beautifully formatted masterpieces.
+- Version control wizard with Git, ensuring code collaboration is seamless and error-free.
+- Styling extraordinaire with Bootstrap, because aesthetics matter.
+- On a mission to make the web more user-friendly, one line of code at a time.
+-
 ### Languages and Tools

 <p align="left">